• Skip to primary navigation

 You could say, “have been willing” to transgress against them because it’s time now to supersede your ignorance, and you need all the wisdom you can muster to love your Constitution for its ideals and not be held back by its inability to totally guide you in how to express them.

 Massive moves have been made on the way to the realization of your potential.
 You don’t own people anymore.
-Or would think it’s heroic to exterminate Indians.
+Nor would think it’s heroic to exterminate Indians.
 Rather than denying your past, acknowledge you come from more primitive understandings in the evolutionary process humanity is in.
 There wasn’t even electricity when your Constitution was written, and you can’t pin your actions now on all its literal contents.

 Rather than your Star-Spangled Banner, which sings your praises, how about an anthem that would express your hopes?
 Here’s what Suzanne suggests, from “Paint Your Wagon,” a show she loved years ago when she saw it on Broadway: